lillycore-boss/lillycore/.github/ISSUE_TEMPLATE/lillycore-card-alpha.md

 - Do NOT omit sections.
 - Do NOT write real code unless you are explicitly told you are the Implementer.
 - If you need Canon/Roadmap/Feature docs, ask Andrew to paste relevant sections.

+---
+Current work:
+You are required to review `GPT_RESOURCE_INDEX` and any other relevent documents listed therein before begining any work.
+Andrew will continue to provide relevent parts of it and other supporting documents as needed.